SamboyCoding/Cpp2IL/README.md

 build artifacts if you want to do something yourself with IL2CPP metadata, and is released under the MIT license.
 The link above will take you to the documentation for LibCpp2IL.

+### Development Branch Notes

+Cpp2IL is currently undergoing a major rewrite.
+This branch represents work in progress, and is subject to change.

+CI builds for developers can be obtained from [My Nuget Feed](https://nuget.samboy.dev/).

+The command-line interface has been simplified, going from a lot of command line options to a concept of output formats and processing layers.
+However, a lot of these formats and layers are not yet implemented, so functionality is limited compared to the previously released versions.

+#### Obvious Changes:

+Many options, such as `--analysis-level`, `--skip-analysis`, etc, have been removed.
+Ignoring the fact that analysis is not yet implemented, these options will not be coming back.
+Analysis will be off by default, and will be enabled via the usage of a processing layer.

+Equally, options like `--supress-attributes`, which previously suppressed the Cpp2ILInjected attributes, have been replaced with a process layer - this one is actually implemented, and is called `attributeinjector`.
+You can enable this layer using the `--use-processor` option, and you can list other options using `--list-processors`.

+Metadata dumps and method dumps will be their own output format too, instead of both being default-on, and controlled via a dedicated option.
+Currently this means you'll need to run
+Cpp2IL multiple times if you want both dumps, though this may change in the future if we add support for outputting to multiple formats simultaneously.
+Like processing layers, output formats can be listed via the `--list-output-formats` option, and are selected via the `--output-as` option.

+#### Less obvious changes:

+Under the hood, the application has been almost completely rewritten.
+Primarily, this was necessary due to the degree Cpp2IL was dependent on the Mono.Cecil library, which had some limitations.
+When we looked into switching, we realised how reliant we were on the library.
+This is no longer the case - the application is written around LibCpp2IL types and the new Analysis Context objects, and the Mono.Cecil library is no longer used, having been replaced with AsmResolver.DotNet.

+On top of that, we are currently in the process of reimplementing analysis based around an intermediate representation called ISIL (Instruction-Set-Independent Language), which will allow for much easier support of new instruction sets.
+The ISIL is then converted into a Control Flow Graph, which can be analysed more intelligently than a raw disassembly.

+We're also working on a Plugin system which will allow third-party developers to write plugins to add support for custom instruction sets, binary formats, and eventually load obfuscated or encrypted metadata or binary files.

 ## Command Line Options

 ### Basic Usage